-The PHA will use the Dru Sjodin National Sex Offender database to screen applicants for admission.
+The PHA will use a contract provider to conduct the screening of the National Sex Offender database to screen applicants for admission.

 Additionally, PHAs must ask whether the applicant, or any member of the applicant's household, is subject to a lifetime registered sex offender registration requirement in any state [Notice PIH 2012-28].